BBC Northern Ireland Sports Personality of the Year

 The BBC Northern Ireland Sports Personality of the Year is an annual sports award organised by BBC Northern Ireland.
 It was first awarded in 2003, and has been awarded annually ever since, with the exception of 2016.

 The award is conspicuously awarded to athletes whether they represent all of Ireland, Northern Ireland, Great Britain and Northern Ireland or even the Republic of Ireland or Europe (e.g. in golf), so long as they are from Northern Ireland.
-As of 2024, Rory McIlroy and Jonathan Rae share the record for most titles, each with three.
+As of 2025, Rory McIlroy holds the record for most titles, with four.
 Golf, with five awardees, is the most successful sport at the awards.